Using the Coding Panel

 You can choose which columns are displayed in the Dictionary subtab:

 - Open the Dictionary subtab in the Coding panel.

-Double click on columns in the Available Columns section, or single click and click the Arrow buttons, to move columns into the Displayed Columns section.
+Double-click on columns in the Available Columns section, or click the Arrow buttons, to move columns into the Displayed Columns section.
 Columns in the Displayed Columns section display in the Dictionary subtab.

 - Optional: Click Restore defaults to switch back to the default column display.

 Vault Coder shows only the columns you selected in the Dictionary subtab.

 The optional columns for the WHODrug C3 dictionary include: